JohanVanslembrouck/corolib/examples/README.md

 This directory/folder has the following subdirectories/subfolders that use an asynchronous communication framework:

 * boost
-* gprc
+* grpc
 * qt5

 See the README.md file in those directories for further information.

-The following subdirectories do not use any third-party communication framework, apart from some examples in corolab.
+The following subdirectories do not use any third-party communication framework, apart from some examples in corolab that use Boost ASIO.

-* tutorial contains various standalone examples illustrating the use of corolib.
+* tutorial contains standalone examples illustrating the use of corolib.
-* why-coroutines contains various examples that explain the advantages of C++ coroutines for writing (distributed) asynchronous applications.
+* why-coroutines contains examples that explain the advantages of C++ coroutines for writing (distributed) asynchronous applications.
 * corolab contains examples that do not use the corolib include files or libraries, but were the basis from where corolib has been "distilled."